Simulcasting: The Multi-Destination Streaming Guide [2024]

 Pricing:

-BoxCast pricing is based on 3 plan tiers.
-Each successive plan offers more features and more storage time per broadcast.
-Custom plans are available at higher price points as well.
-The main monthly plans include:
+BoxCast pricing is based on plan tiers, where each successive plan offers more features and more storage time per broadcast.
+Add-on features and extras are available at an extra charge as well.
+Here are the monthly plans:

 If your primary audience is on Facebook, YouTube, and Periscope, this is a good simulcasting tool for your business.